The Post-Covid World

 Source: Business Insider

-Spotting an opportunity to grab market share, some teleconferencing players announced free services or removed usage limits on free offers to accommodate the swell of remote workers during the pandemic.
+Spotting an opportunity to grab market share, some teleconferencing players have either announced free services or have removed usage limits on free offers to accommodate the swell of remote workers during the pandemic.

 As telecommuting tech companies grow, some are grappling with privacy issues.
 For example, Zoom has been criticized for critical vulnerabilities in its security protocols, including video calls being hacked, lack of end-to-end encryption, and in-app surveillance.
 The company has responded by halting development of new features and is reportedly working on fixing these issues.
 Going forward, end-to-end encryption, identity verification, and enhanced permissions controls are just some of the security features that tech companies are likely to prioritize in their conferencing tools.

 Companies are also adapting their products to minimize disruptions in the remote working experience.
-For example, in response to user feedback gathered since the outbreak of Covid-19, Microsoft developed an algorithmic noise-reduction feature for Teams that automatically mutes ambient sounds during meetings.
-The company also developed a number of additional features for Teams, including a “raise your hand” feature to indicate when a meeting participant wishes to speak; support for offline access; and an integration with RealWear industrial headsets.
+For example, in response to user feedback gathered since the outbreak of Covid-19, Microsoft is developing an algorithmic noise-reduction feature for Teams that automatically mutes ambient sounds during meetings.
+The company has developed a number of additional features for Teams, including a “raise your hand” feature to indicate when a meeting participant wishes to speak; support for offline access; and an integration with RealWear industrial headsets.

 While teleconferencing apps will almost certainly be part of the “new normal” once the pandemic subsides, the similarity between products may mean it is unlikely that one company will emerge the winner.